smartface/sketch-export-tool/README.md

 After opening Sketch design click the plugins , select the **smatface**

- - **Window** ( The window you can set the objects setting such as smarface type, name , class , layout , export e.t.c.  )
+ - **Window** ( The window you can set the objects setting such as smartface type, name , class , layout , export etc.  )
  - **Export All** ( Export the all pages )

 You should visit the [link](http://ref.smartface.io) which help you learn what is the smartface type ?